dgcamacho/so2021-tutorial/exercise8/sheet8.md

 Implement a class template `Polynomial`, representing a polynomial $`p^{(n)}(x)`$ of degree `n`.
 In the template parameters of that class you should specify the numerical type, i.e., the type of $`x`$, and the polynomial degree `n`.

-- The class should be constructible from a `std::array`.
+- The class should be constructible from a `std::array` representing the polynomial coefficients.
 - Implement an `operator()` for the evaluation of the polynomial function.
 - Additionally, implement an `operator*= (T const& alpha)` with `T` the numerical type, to scale the polynomial by a given factor `alpha`.